Books are a wonderful way of escaping into different worlds and can teach us many things. These books are a must read, at least once.

 This is the 13th novel written by Charles Dickens and centres around Pip, an orphan.
 The book features memorable scenes and is filled with symbolism.
 The other characters in the book are colourful and come to life as Dickens uses themes of wealth and poverty, love and rejection and the ultimate point of the book, good triumphs over evil.

-This book received much acclaim and can be found in many languages, much like the sports betting NZ sites that now also offer a great form of entertainment- albeit of a different kind.
+This book received much acclaim and can be found in many languages, much like onlinebetting.nz that now also offer a great form of entertainment- albeit of a different kind.

 1. Little Women

 Written by Louisa May Alcott, an American author, this book that was originally published in two parts follows the March sisters, Meg, Jo, Beth and Amy.
 The book became an overnight success and was loosely based on the author and her sisters.

 It is a wonderful, heart-warming story of a family.
 She wrote the second part entitled Good Wives, which also became very popular and in 1880 both parts were released as one novel, Little Women.
 Major themes include love, work and domesticity.